Summary of Trial Management Systems Workstream 4 Document B

 Quality Management

-ICH GCP E6 (R2) Guidelines state that quality management systems should include, the design of efficient protocols and data collection tools and the collection of information that is essential to decision making.
+ICH GCP E6 (R2) Guidelines (.PDF) state that quality management systems should include, the design of efficient protocols and data collection tools and the collection of information that is essential to decision making.
 Mechanisms should be in place to provide assurance that all clinical trial activities are being performed in accordance with all regulatory and governance requirements.
 The approach to and level of quality assurance (both internal and external schemes) should be described.

 Examples include: the evaluation of investigator sites to confirm suitability, the application of certified laboratory standards, validation procedures, protocols for imaging or histology reporting and central reviews of endpoints.